FreeCAD/FreeCAD/src/Tools/typing/README.md

 explicit getter/setter members in Draft protocols are checked during generation; dynamic declarations and uncataloged property kinds remain outside this conservative validation pass until they have structured input.

+The BIM typing layer uses the same conservative validation for literal property declarations in its typed object sources.
+The shared `DraftAPI` protocol in `draftutils/type_hints.py` is the single typed boundary used by BIM modules that call the dynamic public `Draft` module.
 Use package-shaped overlay paths that mirror the public import tree, such as `src/Tools/typing/inputs/overlays/PySide/QtCore.pyi`.
 Third-party packages such as Pivy should stay out of this tree until their stubs are ready to be maintained or